-ENGL 386-3 19th Century Literature in the United
+ENGL 386-3 Pre-Twentieth-Century American

-States A study of American writing in its historical contexts.
+Literature A study of American writing in its historical contexts.
 The course may include Colonial literature, Contact literature, literature of the American Renaissance, African-American slave narratives, and transcriptions of Native oral literatures.